It works on my machine.

 What I described to you is very similar to an experiment conducted by G. Allen and B. J. Parsons for their paper “A Little Help can Be A Bad Thing: Anchoring and Adjustment in Adaptive Query Reuse”.

 In an experiment, they asked participants to write SQL queries.
 Some participants were given a sample query (the “anchor”) to “help” them with the task of writing a new query, while others weren’t given anything.
-All in all 157 participants took part in the experiment.
+All in all, 157 participants took part in the experiment.

 The sample query was a functioning SQL query that was similar to the new task at hand, but it wasn’t an outright solution.